BobKohlerPhD/spatial-spectral-biotools/README.md

 To enable MedSAM-powered masking, download the `medsam_vit_b.pth` checkpoint and place it in the `models/` directory; the pipeline will automatically detect it and upgrade the segmentation workflow.

 #### Registration & Integration Example
-Below is an example of the publication-grade dashboard generated after successful registration and multimodal integration:
+Below is an example visualization of successful registration and multimodal integration from simulated data:

 ![Example Publication Dashboard](assets/example_dashboard.png)